 An excellent hard “white gray” finish that is increasingly being utilized as a replacement for nickel undercoatings in the jewelry and watch industry.
 Often mistaken for “white gold”, palladium finishes are characterized by high tarnish resistance and can be used as an alternative to rhodium when costs are a prime consideration.

 Of the platinum group metals, rhodium is the most widely used material when tarnish prevention is of the highest priority.
 Among rhodium’s desirable properties is it’s brilliant white color, high reflectivity, and resistance to incidental surface abrasion.
 It can be used as a final anti-tarnish finish over silver or nickel items to eliminate discoloration.
 It is especially effective for necklaces and chains where contact with natural oils from the skin can quickly dull most non-gold jewelry items.
 As an engineering coating, rhodium provides a highly stable coating for components subjected to harsh chemical environments at elavated temperatures.

 A ruthenium plated finish is similar in appearance to black nickel plating but with a much harder finish.
 It has a unique dark appearance that can be varied from a distinctive light gray through gray-black.
 It is also the hardest of all the platinum group metals and has an extremely durable and chemically stable finish.

 If you would like to contact us regarding any questions about your plating needs please e-mail us using our convenient inquiry worksheet located on the contact page.
 Or if you prefer, you can call us at +1 (248) 821-3450 between the hours of 8 AM–6 PM EST. We will ask you a few simple questions about the type of item you would like to have plated.

-To help us, please measure the dimensions of the object before calling us, also note it’s physical condition (i.e. tarnished finish, dents, scratches).
+To help us, please measure the dimensions of the object before calling us, also note it’s a physical condition (i.e. tarnished finish, dents, scratches).
 With this basic information, we will be happy to assist you with the personal detail that will guarantee your complete satisfaction.

 If this is an engineering application a clear description of the type of environment or characteristics needed will help us determine the most appropriate plating specifications for your design.